See a list of Marriage and Family Therapy Programs by Clicking Here!

 What is Marriage and Family Therapy (MFT)?

-Marriage counseling and family therapy deals with the stress and experiencing couples and families go through.
+Marriage counseling and family therapy is a field of study that deals with the stress and experiencing couples and families go through.
 Individuals working in this field will counsel couples and families, assisting them in working through issues and providing techniques for managing through problems in the future.
 Counselors may work for public agencies or through private practices, with public counselors primarily working primarily with families.

 How Do You Become a Marriage and Family Therapist?